cryptometa-source/FromZeroToBotYoutube/README.md

 - Runs on Windows, Linux, and Mac

 ATTENTION 🚨🚨🚨
 These course videos will be provided free of charge.
-If you'd like to gain access to additional bonus content contact @gordamack on Telegram or X.com
+Announcements to come on paid bonus content.
+Subscribe to @gordamack on X.com or reach out on telegram for announcements.

 Course Modules
 1 - Introduction